 By Driver Behavior

-Alcohol use: NHTSA says that in 2012, 27 percent of motorcycle riders involved in fatal crashes had a blood alcohol concentration (BAC) over 0.08 percent (the national definition of drunk driving), compared with 23 percent of drivers of passenger cars, 22 percent of light truck drivers and 2 percent of large truck drivers in fatal crashes.
+Alcohol use: NHTSA says that in 2013, 27 percent of motorcycle riders involved in fatal crashes had a blood alcohol concentration (BAC) of 0.08 percent or over (the national definition of drunk driving), compared with 23 percent of drivers of passenger cars, 21 percent of light truck drivers and 2 percent of large truck drivers in fatal crashes.

-In 2012, 29 percent of all fatally injured motorcycle riders had BACs of 0.08 percent or higher.
-Another 8 percent had lower alcohol levels (0.01 to 0.07 percent BAC.).
-Fatally injured motorcycle riders between the ages of 40 to 44 had the highest rates of alcohol involvement.
-Forty-three percent of the 2,030 fatally injured motorcycle riders who died in single-vehicle crashes in 2012 (for example, those in which the motorcycle crashed into a stationary object) had BACs of 0.08 percent or higher.
+In 2013, 28 percent of all fatally injured motorcycle riders had BACs of 0.08 percent or higher.
+Another 7 percent had lower alcohol levels (0.01 to 0.07 percent BAC).
+Fatally-injured motorcycle riders between the ages of 40 to 49 had the highest rate of alcohol involvement (40 percent), followed by the 35 to 39 age group (33 percent).

-In 2012 motorcycle riders killed in traffic crashes at night were over 3 times more likely to have BAC levels at or over 0.08 percent (45 percent) than those killed during the day (14 percent).
+In 2013 motorcycle riders killed in traffic crashes at night were almost four times more likely to have BAC levels of 0.08 percent or higher (46 percent) than those killed during the day (12 percent).

-Licensing: Almost one out of four motorcycle riders (24 percent) who were involved in fatal crashes were riding without a valid license in 2012.
+Licensing: One out of four motorcycle riders (25 percent) who were involved in fatal crashes in 2013 were riding without a valid license, compared with 13 percent of passenger car drivers.

 By Type of Motorcycle: According to a 2007 report from the Insurance Institute for Highway Safety (IIHS), riders of “super sports” motorcycles have driver death rates per 10,000 registered vehicles nearly four times higher than those for drivers of other types of motorcycles.
 Super sports can reach speeds of up to 190 mph.
 The light-weight bikes, built for racing, are modified for street use and are popular with riders under the age of 30.
 In 2005 these bikes registered 22.5 driver deaths per 10,000 registered vehicles, compared with 10.7 deaths for other sport models.
 Standards and cruisers, and touring bikes (with upright handlebars) have rates of 5.7 and 6.5, respectively, per 10,000 vehicles.
 In 2005 super sports accounted for 9 percent of registrations, and standards and cruisers made up 51 percent of registrations.
 Among fatally injured drivers, the IIHS says that drivers of super sports were the youngest—with an average age of 27.
 Touring motorcycle drivers were the oldest, 51 years old.
 Fatally injured drivers of other sports models were 34, on average; standard and cruiser drivers were 44 years old.
 Speeding and driver error were bigger factors in super sport and sport fatal crashes.
 Speed was cited in 57 percent of super sport fatal crashes in 2005 and in 46 percent for sport model riders.
 Speed was a factor in 27 percent of fatal crashes of cruisers and standards and 22 percent of touring models.